liamtreacy/microservice_example_project/progress.md

 Now need:
 To loop the python rng, sending messages each loop

-To dockerise the python program
+To dockerise the python program - done
+Someway to run test then build image - done
-Have that image run and see output on rabbit
+Have that image run and see output on rabbit - half done...

-Someway to run test then build image
+Problem is that the rng docker container cannot connect to the rabbitmq container... think I need docker compose?

 ===
 Maybe it should be a lottery system?
 Could generate six number, puts the message out with them and the time?